propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 Using this behavior, you can perform validation of an ActiveRecord and its related objects, checking if properties meet certain conditions.

 This behavior is based on [Symfony2 Validator Component](http://symfony.com/doc/current/book/validation.html).
-We recommend to read Symfony2 Validator Component documentation, in particular [Validator Constraints](http://symfony.com/doc/current/reference/constraints.html) chapter, before to start using this behavior.
+We recommend reading Symfony2 Validator Component documentation, in particular [Validator Constraints](http://symfony.com/doc/current/reference/constraints.html) chapter, before starting to use this behavior.

 ## Basic Usage ##

-In the `schema.xml`, use the `<behavior>` tag to add the `validate` behavior to a table.
-Then add validation rules via `<parameter>` tag.
+In the `schema.xml`, use the `<behavior>` tag to add the `validate` behavior and then add validation rules via the `<parameter>` tag to the table.

 ```xml
 <table name="author" description="Author Table">